townie/fredrikaverpil.github.io/_posts/2016-07-25-developing-with-qt-py.md

 The code above will run successfully when using Qt.py, regardless of whether you are on Windows, macOS or Linux, Python 2 or Python 3, PySide, PyQt4, PySide2 or PyQt5.

 For those of you new to Qt5 (and PySide2 or PyQt5), all widget classes of `QtGui` were moved into its own module called `QtWidgets`.
-I would dare to say this is one of the largest backwards compatibility breaking changes you will have have to deal with when changing existing scripts to use Qt.py.
+I would dare to say this is one of the largest backwards compatibility breaking changes you will have to deal with when changing existing scripts to use Qt.py.

-There are of course differences between all the Pything bindings which Qt.py does not handle.
+There are of course differences between all the Python bindings which Qt.py does not handle.
 When you stumble upon this, you can query which binding is being used and create binding-specific code for such scenarios.
 For example, this deals with Qt4 vs Qt5:

 ```python
 from Qt import __binding__